 To be eligible for dental implants a few criteria must be met.
 First, you must have enough jawbone tissue to support the implant and allow for proper fusion between the dental implant’s titanium rod and your jawbone.
 If not, you’ll need an additional surgery called a bone graft to “rebuild” your jawbone tissue.
 Second, if the extracted tooth was in the upper jaw, our doctors will need to ensure that your jawbone tissue is tall enough to accept the full titanium rod and that it won’t interfere with your sinuses.
 If you have low sinuses or short jawbone tissue, you may need a sinus lift surgery.

 Which Solution is Right for You?

 As you can see, the initial instinct of dental professionals to save your tooth, plus the complicated criteria that must be met to be eligible for dental implants, often lead dental professionals to suggest a root canal over dental implants.
 But, our doctors consider additional information.
-For example, knowing that root canals may only last 15 to 20 years, our doctors consider Glendale patients’ ages before determining an individualized treatment plan.
+For example, knowing that root canals may only last 15 to 20 years, our doctors consider Pasadena patients’ ages before determining an individualized treatment plan.
 For younger patients, going straight to dental implants may be a more permanent, cost effective treatment than having a root canal, then needing dental implants later in life.
 Our doctors also consider whether or not you will need additional surgeries like a bone graft or a sinus lift to be eligible for dental implants before deciding your personalized treatment plan.

 Talk to Our Doctors About Your Options

 There’s no way you can know which solution is right for you.
-If you have a severe toothache that you think may be a sign of an infected tooth, visit our doctors right away so that we can help you determine the best course of treatment.
+If you have a severe toothache that you think may be a sign of an infected tooth, visit our doctors right away so that we can help you determine the course of treatment.
 You can schedule an appointment at our office in Pasadena today.
 Call (818) 240-1805.